 Explore

-From July 24-27, Scribe Video Center presented the first-ever North Philadelphia History Festival (NPHF).
-Historic sites along Ridge Avenue, North Broad Street and other locales were transformed into living exhibits created by artists, historians, curators and other cultural workers, attended by over 1,200 people over the course of the four-day festival.
+In 2025, Scribe Video Center presented the first-ever North Philadelphia History Festival (NPHF) to celebrate the history of the African American and Puerto Rican communities in this region of the city.
+Across four-days, sixteen historic sites along Ridge Avenue, North Broad Street and other locales were transformed into living exhibits created by artists, historians, curators and other cultural workers.
 Revisit these multimedia projects and events by exploring the pages and resources below.

 Festival Map